How Much Does Window Installation Cost?

-Replacement windows cost $300 to $1,200 depending on size, installation requirements and material.
-Specialty types, such as glass block and large picture styles, can run upwards of $2,500 or more.
+Replacement windows cost $300 to $2,100 depending on the size, installation requirements, and material.
+Specialty types, such as glass-block and large-picture styles, can run upwards of $2,500 or more.

-Full frame windows are about 10% to 15% more than a retrofit style.
-You'll also need to add an additional $50 to $100 per unit for installation prices.
+Full-frame windows are about 10% to 15% more than a retrofit style.
+Expect to pay an additional $50 to $100 per unit for installation prices.

-Retrofit, also called inserts, use the existing frame and trim for a quicker job.
+Retrofit, also called inserts, uses the existing frame and trim for a quicker job.

 Full-frame types require removing the old frame and putting in a new frame and trim.
-New trim requires staining after the job is finished to match your current trim.
+New trim requires staining after the installation to match your current trim.

-Factors that affect new installations in existing walls:
+Factors that affect new installations in existing walls include:

 Trim repair costs range from $300–$1,000.

-The best type for south facing depends heavily on your climate.
-Someone in the North may want large, triple-panes to let as much natural heat in from the sun as possible.
-Those in a southern, desert environment may want smaller, low-e-coated, high-efficiency types to keep as much heat out as possible.
+It depends on your climate.
+For example, someone in the North may want large, triple-panes to let as much natural heat in from the sun as possible.
+Those in a Southern desert environment may want smaller, high-efficiency windows with Low-E coating to keep as much heat out as possible.

 The best way to know if you need a replacement or new construction window is to ask a contractor to inspect your home.
-Over 80% of replacements are done with retrofit or slide-in types.
-But if there is significant damage to your walls, framing or siding exists, you may be better off installing a new construction unit.
+Over 80% of replacements use retrofit or slide-in types.
+But if significant damage to your walls, framing, or siding exists, you may be better off installing a new construction unit.

 Your contractor can install your windows from either the inside or outside of your home.
 However, installing from the inside often helps homes in colder climates maintain interior temperatures and keep cold air out.
 The converse is true for homes in warmer parts of the country.
 Your window type also comes into play.
 If you have concerns or questions, ask your professional window installer.